processing/processing-pi-website/content/tutorial/camera/index.md

 - a Raspberry Pi model 3+, 3 or 2 (those are recommended, it will work the Pi Zero and older versions, albeit much more slowly) with Processing [installed](https://pi.processing.org/get-started/)
 - TV or any screen / monitor with HDMI input
-- Official Raspberry Pi Camera or a USB Webcam compatible with Raspberry Pi
+- Raspberry Pi [camera module](https://www.raspberrypi.org/products/camera-module-v2/) v1 or v2 (or a USB Webcam compatible with Raspberry Pi)

 Optional: